 CHS program specialists conduct visits to FCCHEN providers where they utilize the Desired Results Developmental Profile (DRDP) assessment tool and the Family Child Care Environmental Rating Scale (FCCERS) to evaluate and improve the quality of care.

-CHS provides resources, technical assistance, and training to both parents and providers with the goal of increasing knowledge about child development and building relationships.
+CHS provides resources, technical assistance, and training to both parents and child care providers with the goal of increasing knowledge about child development and building relationships.
 The DRDP Tool (Preschool, Infant/Toddler, School Age) and the FCCERS instrument are used to create Action Plans.

 If you are a FCCHEN provider or parent who would like to speak to a program specialist about resources or trainings, please contact your local office by clicking on the location below: